wp-plugins/the-welcomizer/readme.txt

 * Multilingual Ready.
 * 100% AJAX, check it out!
-* Activate or deactivate a movement on the fly.
-* Pick an Id from a List of element Ids.
+* Pick an HTML element Id.
-* Pick an Option from a List of jQuery .animate() properties.
+* Pick an Option properties.
+* Global Online/Offline status.
+* Optional First and Second move.
+* Optional starting position: Top, Left.
+* Optional css position: nothing, relative, absolute.
+* Activate or deactivate one or more movements.
 * Delay and duration of movements are in milliseconds.
-* Optional starting position: Top, Left.
-* Optional css position: nothing, relative(by default), absolute.
-* Optional First and Second move.
 * Flexible and easy movement to config (+ or -) Top and Left.
 * Optional second move on the same editing panel.
 (Useful for back and forth).
 * Optional custom options textbox, for more custom options.